qacoding/webdriver-cucumber/README.md

-## This framework is designed for end-to-end testing os webpage
+## This framework is designed for end-to-end testing of webpage

 ### Tools used: